 Conference team: Dr Marion Bowman (Religious Studies), Dr Paul Francois-Tremlett (Religious Studies), Prof Graham Harvey (Religious Studies), Dr Mark Porter (Music), Dr Byron Dueck (Music), Dr Philip Seargeant (Applied Linguistics), Dr Dan Taylor (Politics) and Prof George Revill (Geography)

 Following on from the first edition of the Eco-creativity conference in 2020, we continue to explore the interactions between climate change and cultural change, with particular interest in innovations in art, music and ritual.
-We ask, what are some of the creative cultural processes that enable activists, artists and indigenous groups to impact global climate politics?
+We ask, what are some of the creative cultural processes that enable activists, artists and Indigenous groups to impact global climate politics?

 Opening Keynote: Professor Bronislaw Szerszynski, Lancaster University

 Plenary Keynote: Dr Maria Asavei, Charles University in Prague

 We invite proposals for papers and panels on any aspect of this theme.
 Submissions may range from 10, 15 and 20 minutes.
 We welcome panel submissions in alternative formats, including artistic performances.

 Please email us a 200-word abstract plus a short 50-word bio, in one file to email@example.com